Layered Mutability: Continuity and Governance in Persistent Self-Modifying Agents: Introduction

 The dominant safety framing for large language models was built for systems that answered prompts and returned to quiescence.
 In that regime, the central questions were epistemic: what can a model know, infer, say, or refuse to say?
 That framing becomes incomplete once models are embedded in persistent scaffolds with memory, tool use, multi-step planning, and runtime adaptation.
 In those systems, the relevant object of governance is no longer a single response.
 It is an evolving policy over time.

 The capability literature already points in this direction.
 ReAct-style architectures couple reasoning and tool use \cite{yao2023react}.
 Toolformer-style systems internalize decisions about when to invoke external tools \cite{schick2023toolformer}.
 Generative Agents and Voyager demonstrate persistent memory and long-horizon skill accumulation \cite{park2023generative,wang2023voyager}.
-Reflexion and Self-Refine show that agents can improve behavior through verbal feedback, self-critique, and episodic retention rather than through classic gradient updates alone \cite{shinn2023reflexion,madaan2023selfrefine}.
+Reflexion and related scaffolds show that agents can improve behavior through verbal feedback and episodic retention rather than through classic gradient updates alone \cite{shinn2023reflexion}.
 MemGPT makes memory-tier management itself into part of the runtime control loop \cite{packer2024memgpt}.
-Broader agent surveys have already started to treat these capabilities as an emerging systems class rather than isolated techniques \cite{xi2023agents,wang2024agentssurvey}.
 In parallel, model-editing work such as ROME demonstrates that specific internal associations in large models can be deliberately rewritten \cite{meng2022rome}.
 Taken together, these lines of work imply a common systems fact: modern agents increasingly modify not just outputs, but the conditions under which future outputs are produced.

 What the literature has not yet articulated cleanly is the governance problem created by the interaction of these mechanisms.
 Memory research asks how to retain useful context.
 Agent research asks how to improve performance over long horizons.
 Model-editing research asks how to make targeted changes to internal representations.
-Continual-learning research asks how to preserve prior competence under sequential adaptation, via methods such as distillation, replay, and gradient constraints \cite{kirkpatrick2017catastrophic,li2016lwf,lopez2017gem,rolnick2019replay,delange2021survey}.
+Continual-learning research asks how to preserve prior competence under sequential adaptation \cite{kirkpatrick2017catastrophic}.
 But deployment-time governance for self-modifying agents requires a different synthesis.
 The relevant question is not only whether an agent can adapt, but whether it can adapt while remaining legible, auditable, and continuously bounded by the assumptions under which it was authorized to act.

 This paper addresses that gap through the concept of \emph{layered mutability}.
 The framework starts from a simple observation: a persistent agent already contains multiple mutable layers, and those layers differ in rate of change, reversibility, and observability.
 A prompt edit is visible and diffable.
 Memory is inspectable but not fully legible in its downstream effect.
 Weight modification, if available, is difficult to interpret except behaviorally.
 Once these layers interact, governing any one of them in isolation becomes insufficient.